You will be using a MacBook, mouse and keyboard with a large 24” monitor as a second screen.

 If our hiring partners are looking for mid to senior roles, or we come across any particularly good openings, we’ll share those with alumni in a dedicated Slack channel, and we also share opportunities for speaking, mentoring, volunteering, and industry meetups.
 We also love it when past students come back to give guest lectures at the Academy.

 We work hard to make sure the Academy is inclusive for everyone.
-We are members of Tech Talent Charter and Tech She Can charter, and encourage our students to be involved with local groups such as Bath Girl Geeks, Bristol Girl Geeks, and Women’s Tech Hub.
+We are members of Tech Talent Charter, MotherBoard Charter and Tech She Can Charter, and encourage our students to be involved with support groups such as Bath and Bristol Girl Geeks, Women’s Tech Hub, Sheffield Women in Tech, and WEST (Women in Engineering, Science and Technology).

 We have a private Slack group for female and non-binary students, alumni and staff where they can talk to and support each other during their time at the Academy and beyond.

 We are always open to change and growth.
-If there is anything you come across that makes you feel uncomfortable, or something extra you think we should offer, please talk to us.
+If there is anything you come across that makes you feel uncomfortable, or something more you think we should offer, please talk to us.

 Yes.
-We enjoy being part of the Bristol and Bath tech community, and encourage you to join us.
+We enjoy being part of the local tech communities, and encourage you to join us.
 We regularly attend (and speak at) tech meetups such as PHPSW and Bristol JS, and we’ll share details of interesting upcoming events and conferences with you.

 You’ll also get to meet people in the tech scene through our guest lectures and hiring partner events, as well as our own alumni.
 We always say, it’s not just about meeting people who’ll get you your first job – it’s about building connections that can help throughout your career.

 We have a range of tech companies we work with to get our students into jobs.
 We call them our hiring partners.
-These companies, mainly based in Bristol and Bath but also from London and other areas of the UK, know that we train people with the skills the industry needs, and they like to meet (and hire) our new developers.
+These companies know that we train people with the skills the industry needs, and they like to meet (and hire) our new developers.

 Before you graduate, we will run a networking event with any of these companies who are currently hiring junior developers.
 This will allow you to meet each other in an informal setting and they’ll get to know you as a person rather than a CV.
 You can then apply for their jobs in the normal way, having already met one on one.